braktech/xdpdf/README.md

-Exchange Defend: PDF (xdpdf) is designed to quickly and transparently render inert potentially malicious parts of a PDF document traversing a Microsoft Exchange server.
+**Exchange Defend: PDF** (xdpdf) is designed to quickly and transparently render inert potentially malicious parts of a PDF document traversing a Microsoft Exchange server.
 Whenever it changes a PDF document, it will advise the recipient of the email and keep a copy for administrative review if necessary.

 xdpdf works in the following way:

 1. It detects a PDF
 2. It scans the PDF for potentially undesirable keywords
 3. If a keyword is matched, xdpdf will:
-	a)	copy the PDF to an administrator-specified location
+  1. copy the PDF to an administrator-specified location
-	b)	overwrite the first two bytes of the keyword, preventing execution by the PDF reader
+  2. overwrite the first two bytes of the keyword, preventing execution by the PDF reader
-	c)	notify the user, instructing them to contact their mail administrator if they require the original document
+  3. notify the user, instructing them to contact their mail administrator if they require the original document

 xdpdf is highly configurable.
 It has multiple log levels, as well as allowing administrative configuration of log and quarantine directories.
 In addition, the administrator can specify if xdpdf should believe the attachment extension or MIME-type supplied by Exchange, or perform speedy PDF detection on all incoming attachments.